magepages/mpdocs/docs/membership/index.md

   - Wholesale
   - Retail

-- **Allow Overriding Membership**:
+- **Override Membership**:
   - If you choose **Yes** so that when customers had bought and used membership, they can buy another membership product
   - Selecting **No**, customers in certain membership cannot buy products from other membership types.
 They only can buy other memebership products if their current memberships are exprired.

   ![Imgur](https://i.imgur.com/A3xXY6v.png)

-- **Allow Upgrading Membership**:
+- **Upgrade Membership**:
   - If **Yes** is selected, the current membership will be allowed to upgrade even when it is not expired.
 Showing a **upgrade** button on **My Membership** at frontend.
 You can click the **Upgrade** button to upgrade the membership package at a better price and offer, and the site only has membership levels higher than the current membership.
 Show extra fields as following:

-    - **Upgrading Cost**: Choose the type of cost upgrade when customer can upgrade your current membership:
+    - **Upgrading Price**: Choose the type of cost when customer can upgrade your current membership:
       - **Full Price**: When upgrading membership, the price will be calculated according to new membership price and not be discounted even if the old membership has not expired.
-      - **Deducted by Remaining Membership Duration**: When upgrading membership, the price will be deducted by the old membership if membership has not expired.
+      - **Deducted by Remaining Time**: When upgrading membership, the price will be deducted by the old membership if membership has not expired.
 Example: The old Membership you bought has a duration of 2 months, the price is $60.
 After 1 month of membership use, you want to use another membership which cost $100 but the old membership hasn't expired.
 When buying this new membership, your membership price is deducted by the amount of the remaining time of the old membership (which means that you only have to pay $70)

   - If you select **No**, you will not be allowed to upgrade membership if the membership is not expired.